MartBent/home-lab/README.md

    Log out and back in (or reboot) so the new group membership takes effect.

-2. Add a Terraform helper function so every Terraform command runs inside the official Docker image (add this to your shell profile, e.g. `~/.zshrc`):
+2. Add a Terraform helper function so every Terraform command runs inside the official Docker image:

    ```bash
    terraform() {